lechipman/example-project-repository/README.md

 ## Data Access
   * For this assignment, we hosted preprocesed data on a github release.
 Data was from the [Watershed Center](https://watershed.center/)
+  * Please fork this repository and pull it to your local computer to run the code fully